Master of Science in Nursing (MSN)

 MSN Program Structure

 The curriculum consists of 14-week MSN and specialty track courses to prepare nurses for a variety of advanced practice roles.
-The last two semesters include clinical coursework with a qualified preceptor within their specialty area and geographic location.
-These supervised experiences total 250 clinical hours.
-Upon graduation, these hours may be applied toward the required 500 clinical hours necessary to apply for admission into the DNP program.
+The last two semesters include practice experiences with a qualified preceptor within their specialty area and geographic location.
+These supervised experiences total a minimum of 120 hours.
+Upon graduation, these hours may be applied toward the required 500 practice experience hours necessary to apply for admission into the DNP program.